ACA Tax Requirements

 All full-time employees, excluding temps and subs, will receive a 1095-C form.
 AEA, Local 71 custodians and Bus employees will receive two 1095-C forms, one from ASD and one from their designated bargaining group.
 You will need both forms, in addition to your W-2 form, when you submit your taxes.

 To be sure you receive the new healthcare coverage form - make sure the district has your correct address.
-You can update your address with Human Resources at the ASD Education Center or complete an Address and Name Change Request and submit it to Human Resources through interschool mail.
+You can update your address with Human Resources at the ASD Education Center.

 Frequently Asked Questions